 The lead isn’t qualified if the answer to these questions is “no” or if they don’t reply to a few follow-up emails.

 2. Do they need my solution?

-When you’re trying to sell something, you may think you should qualify leads who are looking to buy.
+When trying to sell something, you may think you should qualify leads who are looking to buy.
 But some people who want to buy your solution don’t actually need it.
 And sooner or later, they’ll realize they don’t need what you’re selling.
 If so, you’ll eventually get a rejection, a return, or bad reviews.

 - What are your current goals?

 - Which obstacles are preventing you from achieving them?